Creating and Running Koa.js Projects with ServBay

 or localhost

-Notes & Tips
+Notes

-- Port Conflicts: Make sure the ports you choose for your Koa.js app (e.g., 8585, 8586) are not occupied by other programs.
+- Port Conflicts: Make sure your chosen Koa.js ports (i.e., 8585, 8586) aren’t used by other programs.

-- hosts File: ServBay manages your
+- Hosts File: ServBay manages your

 hosts